nicolasroy11/Veritone_BST/README.md

         console.log(tree.getTreeDepthMaxima());

 I assumed the following:
         - all array values are numerical
         - if two consecutive values are identical, the second value will be the left node of the first

+## Testing
+To see this bit of functionality in action, follow these steps:
+        - npm start
+        - go to localhost:3000